-IT CAN BE HARD TO FIND RELIABLE INFORMATION ABOUT TERMINAL PREGNANCIES AND THEIR EFFECTS ON MOTHERS AND FAMILIES.
+IT CAN BE HARD TO FIND RELIABLE INFORMATION ABOUT LIFE-LIMITING CONDITIONS AND THEIR EFFECTS ON MOTHERS AND FAMILIES.
 SCIENTIFIC FINDINGS ON CONGENITAL ANOMALIES—AND HOW TO BEST OFFER SUPPORT TO PARENTS WHO RECEIVE A PRENATAL DIAGNOSIS—HAVE ONLY RECENTLY BEGUN TO BE DOCUMENTED.
 WE INTERVIEWED PERINATAL EXPERTS AND PULLED TOGETHER RESOURCES TO HELP YOU GATHER ANSWERS AS YOU NAVIGATE THE JOURNEY AHEAD.

 Advocacy and Bereavement Services

 Your own personal advocate.
-Whether you are a parent, family or friend of the parents, or a medical professional caring for someone with a terminal pregnancy, your needs during this time are unique.
+Whether you are a parent, family or friend of the parents, or a medical professional caring for someone with a life-limiting condition, your needs during this time are unique.
 Our director Sarah Garvey provides compassionate, individualized support rooted in personal experience and education.

 Make an Online Birth Plan